raaj343nature/SQL-certification-from-UC-Davis/README.md

 # SQL for Data Science UC Davis
 SQL for DATA Science course offered by UC Davis was really nice.
-I got the chance to sharpen my SQL skills so as to make myself face the real world challenges.
+I wanted to step up my SQL learning and this course helped me achieve that goal.
+If anyone looking for a good foundational course on SQL and wants to pivot their career into data related profession, you won't regret taking this course.
+Highly recommended !